DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-2-induction-tutor-materials.md

 In the medium-term plan the department identifies the most crucial things that they want people to know and that they have planned recall activities into their lessons so that these key things are not forgotten.

+#### Pair work

-2. Ask ECTs to work in pairs to read through the notes and discuss how the teacher has made effective choices.
+Ask ECTs to work in pairs to read through the notes and discuss how the teacher has made effective choices.
 They should consider the following:

 - the sequence of learning that most enables learning
 - the pedagogy that reduces the load on working memory